 Pools & Pool Enclosures

 Residential above ground pools, in-ground pools, and spas with more than 24 inches of water require a pool construction permit to ensure safety and quality of work.
+Fountains only (not intended for swimming) and lagoons have special requirements.
 Regardless of depth, commercial (public/semi-public) pools, spas, and play features require a pool construction permit.
 Also, Public Interactive Water Features and Fountains (PIWFs), such as spray parks/splash pads require a pool construction permit and have special requirements.

-Plan review is required before a residential or commercial pool, spray park/ splash pad or spa may be built.
+Plan review is required before residential or commercial bodies of water referred here in may be built.
 Plans are routed to Health & Food Safety for plan review after a Permit Technician reviews the submittal for all required documentation.

 Inspections, Permit Review Status, or Other Questions

 Please call Health & Food Safety at 972-292-5304 for residential and commercial swimming pool and/or spa code questions, residential and commercial pool plan submittal requirements, or commercial pool and spa inspections.